Microsoft Azure Active Directory

 ExtensionData : System.Runtime.Serialization.ExtensionDataObject ActiveLogOnUri : DefaultInteractiveAuthenticationMethod : FederationBrandName : acceptto.com IssuerUri : https://saml.acceptto.com/saml LogOffUri : https://saml.acceptto.com/saml/logout MetadataExchangeUri : NextSigningCertificate : OpenIdConnectDiscoveryEndpoint : PassiveLogOnUri : https://saml.acceptto.com/saml/auth PasswordChangeUri : PasswordResetUri : PreferredAuthenticationProtocol : Samlp PromptLoginBehavior : SigningCertificate : MII 79701424009245946274090644119698913542736738414383197137136495653488597823440743026907540474162173229890086677980241691766203566484177525691391892547529556572165857639252331212281503088199745189921112D= SigningCertificateUpdateStatus : SupportsMfa :

-- Acceptto branded web page such as the one below, then check if your username and password are correct.
-If, after checking your credentials, it still fails to log you in, please contact our support.
+- Acceptto branded web page such as below then check if your username and password are correct.
+If after checking your credentials, it still fails to log you in, please contact our support.

-- If an Azure branded error web page appears, such as below, check that the script you ran matches exactly the values you obtained from the Acceptto IdP.
-Correct any discrepancies and run the script again
+- An Azure branded error webpage such as below, check that the script you run exactly matches the values you obtained from the Acceptto IdP.
+Correct any discrepancies and rerun the script.

-- If an Azure branded error webpage stills appears, then you can revert the domain back to a managed domain by opening a Powershell console, logging into Azure as the managed domain user and typing the following command.
+- If an Azure branded error webpage stills appears, then you can revert the domain to a managed domain.
+To do this, open a Powershell console, login to Azure as the managed domain user and type the following command.
 If the command is successful, there is no output.

 Set-MsolDomainAuthentication -DomainName example.com -Authentication “managed”